realnews-gateway/emergency-publishing-system/emergency-channel/ingest/README.md

 ## Overview

-The Ingest module is responsible for receiving raw content from various sources and preparing it for sanitization and processing within the Emergency Channel pipeline.
+The Ingest module is the entry point of the Emergency Channel pipeline.
-It serves as the system’s entry point, ensuring that all incoming content is collected, normalized, validated, and safely forwarded to the Sanitizer module.
+It receives raw content from multiple sources, performs initial validation, normalizes formats, strips sensitive metadata, and forwards cleaned input to the Sanitizer module for deep processing.

-The module supports multiple ingestion sources, including user submissions, automated crawlers, partner feeds, and mirrored content streams.
+All incoming content is treated as untrusted.
+The Ingest module enforces strict isolation between external sources and internal processing.

 ---